how much to screed a floor

 Finally, the drying time impacts the price.
 I.e. if there’s a longer drying time and you’re paying a day rate (as opposed to per square metre), this could cost more.

-How much is screeding per square meter?
+How much is screeding per square metre?

 This cost varies depending on what type of screeding you’re using.